RomanSnitko/RomanSnitko/README.md

 # Hi, I'm Roman!
 C++&Python Backend and System Developer.

-I'm a software engineering student with a deep passion for programming.
+I'm a software engineering with a deep passion for programming.
 I enjoy C++ programming in all standards, optimizing existing solutions, and solving complex problems.
 I'm eager to learn new things and apply them in practice ❤️.

 ## Socials:
 [![Telegram](https://img.shields.io/badge/Telegram-blue?logo=telegram&logoColor=white)](https://t.me/@romud)